Siege of Alexandria (641): Life under Rashidun rule

 “The mercy and tolerance of the conquerors were among the reasons for the spread of their conquests and for the nations’ adoptions of their faith and regulations and language, which became deeply rooted, resisted all sorts of attack and remained even after the disappearance of the Arabs’ control on the world stage, though historians deny the fact.
 Egypt is the most evident proof of this.
 It adopted what the Arabs had brought over, and reserved it.
 Conquerors before the Arabs—the Persians, Greeks and Byzantines—could not overthrow the ancient Pharaoh civilization and impose what they had brought instead.”

 Thus the majority of the population remained content and enjoyed a fair amount of local autonomy under Muslim leadership.
 The following is an account that reputedly took place shortly after the surrender of the city to Amr:

 “And when [Amr] saw the patriarch, he received him with respect, and said to his companions and private friends: ‘Verily in all the lands of which we have taken possession hitherto I have never seen a man of God like this man.
 Then Amr turned to him, and said to him: ‘Resume the government of all your churches and of your people, and administer their affairs.
 And if you will pray for me, that I may go to the West and to Pentapolis, and take possession of them, as I have of Egypt, and return to you in safety and speedily, I will do for you all that you shall ask of me.”
 Then the holy patriarch Benjamin prayed for Amr, and pronounced an eloquent discourse, which made Amr and those present with him marvel, and which contained words of exhortation and much profit for those that heard him; and he revealed certain matters to Amr, and departed from his presence honored and revered.”

-Other sources, however, point to the Pact of Umar as proof of Muslim oppression of Christians and Jews in the lands they conquered.
-Its points were as follows: